Jay Mims

-Jason Mims is an American soccer coach.
+Jason Mims is an American soccer coach who is currently the Chief Operations Officer for USL Championship club Memphis 901.

 Playing career

 Mims grew up in Memphis, Tennessee.
-He then attended Saint Louis Billikens men's soccer in St. Louis, Missouri, where he was a four-year starting midfielder from 1995–1999.
+He then attended Saint Louis Billikens men's soccer in St. Louis, Missouri, where he was a four-year starting midfielder from 1995 to 1999.
 Mims then played one year of professional soccer for the Cincinnati Riverhawks where he made 10 appearances and scored 2 goals.

 Coaching career

 College career

 After Mims retired from professional soccer he was hired as an assistant for the Creighton Bluejays.
 He spent nine years with Creighton before he was hired by the Omaha Mavericks as the first head coach in their soccer program's history.
 While there he brought the program national success, until leaving in mid-2018 for a spot in the Real Salt Lake academy system.

 Real Salt Lake Academy

 Mims accepted a position working with the Real Salt Lake academy.
 While there he primarily worked with the U-18 and U-19 development teams.
 Moreover, when the head coach of the Salt Lake reserve team, Real Monarchs, left the team, Mims joined as an assistant to Jámison Olave.